moccalotto/kaos/_brainstorms/farout.md

 ### The Sactified Brigade

-After the first manned Chinese missions to NewSol, The Sanctified Brigade, consisting mostly of military personnel from The Sanctified States of Ameerica, launched an armada of Ark Ships to NuSol.
+After the first manned Chinese missions to NuSol, The Sanctified Brigade, consisting mostly of military personnel from The Sanctified States of Ameerica, launched an armada of Ark Ships to NuSol.
 This was in essence a Holy Crusade as their primary mission was to carry out their »holy duty« to spread »morality and decent living« throughout the universe.
-Being sponsored by almost a billion people on earth, as well as having enormous lobbying powers in various governments, especially the United States and Brittain, The Brigade had extreme funding to do their work.
-Many of the first exploratory missions to NewSol were co-branded as religious missions.
+Being sponsored by almost a billion people on earth, as well as having enormous lobbying powers in various governments, especially the United States and Britain, The Brigade had extreme funding to do their work.
+Many of the first exploratory missions to NuSol were co-branded as religious missions.
 Hundreds of the richest people on earth joined the movement after being promised “eternal life among the stars”.
-Many paramilitary groups joined as a sort of reciprocity to the enormous Chinese and Indian NewSol efforts.
+Many paramilitary groups joined as a sort of reciprocity to the enormous Chinese and Indian NuSol efforts.
 After the movement gained vast momentum, and branded itself as an organization of morality, rather than religion, members of many other religions joined up, as they were promised to be allowed to practice their faiths.
 In fact, the more strict the faith, the better.

-Currently, The Brigade has a number of militia compounds, each comprised of mainly of persons of the same sect of cristianity.
+Currently, The Brigade has a number of militia compounds, each comprised of mainly of persons of the same sect of christianity.
 With a few exceptions, women in these compounds are treated as property of their male husbands or relatives.
 More than anything else, women are seen as a means of reproduction.

-The Brigade has strong footholes throughout the NewSol system.
+The Brigade has strong footholds throughout the NuSol system.

 * Gothic
 * Cult-like